varasu/ethutil/README.md

-ethutil - small tool for interacting with ethereum.
+ethutil - small tool for interacting with ethereum blockchain.